Learn Your Foot Arch Type With The Wet Test

 It’s important to know your arch type for several reasons.
 Most importantly, knowledge is power!
-Finding out whether you have normal arches, flat feet, or high arches arms you with the information you need to make good choices when buying new shoes, treating foot pain, and preventing injuries like plantar fasciitis.
+Finding out whether you have normal arches, flat feet, or high arches provides you with the information you need to make good choices when buying new shoes and preventing injuries like plantar fasciitis.

 Figuring out your arch type is easy, and can be done in just a few seconds!